Welcome to our Wine 101 Knowledge Database

 Cost: €10-15

 The first step up from the baseline are value wines.
 On the lower side of the value spectrum are the wines that usually have a dollop of residual sugar to make them more palatable.
 On the higher side of the value spectrum is where you’ll find the beginnings of quality.
 The higher tier value wines are mostly from large, well-known wineries that focus on good baseline quality wine for everyday drinking.
-There are also a few wines from economically depressed wine regions or made from esoteric varieties such as Greek Agiorgtiko or Portuguese Vinho Verde.
+There are also a few wines from economically depressed wine regions or made from esoteric varieties such as Greek Agiorgitiko or French Carignan.
 Many value wines are varietal wines from single vintages with grapes sourced from larger regions.

 Cost: €15–20